 The second movie adaptation of William Lindsay Gresham's 1946 novel, Nightmare Alley stars Bradley Cooper as a mysterious carny who learns the art of clairvoyance.

 A moral fable full of plot twists, Nightmare Alley will have you questioning everyone and everything as it exposes dark side of 20th century circuses.
 Cate Blanchett, Toni Collette, Willem Dafoe, and Rooney Mara also star.

 1. The Elephant Man (1980)

-Surgeon Frederick Treves (played by Anthony Hopkins) stumbles upon the freakshow, then treats and befriends Joseph (played by John Hurt).
+Surgeon Frederick Treves (Anthony Hopkins) stumbles upon the freakshow, then treats and befriends Joseph (John Hurt).